nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the find command:**

-* The search is case-insensitive. e.g. `milk` will match `Milk`
+* The search is case-insensitive. e.g. `milk` will match `Milk`.
-* The order of the keywords does not matter. e.g. `Bread Chocolate` will match `Chocolate Bread`
+* The order of the keywords does not matter. e.g. `Bread Chocolate` will match `Chocolate Bread`.
 * Only the item name is searched.
-* Items matching at least one keyword will be returned.
-For example, `find Chocolate Milk` will return `Cadbury Chocolate` and `Almond Milk`.
+* Items matching at least one keyword will be returned. e.g. `find Chocolate Milk` will return `Cadbury Chocolate` and `Almond Milk`.
 * Items displayed are not in order of relevance, i.e. the topmost item displayed may not be the best match.
 * This command is executed on the currently displayed list instead of the entire list.